 • What outcome do you want to get?

-In this section, it is important to time frame the goals.
-In the Topics section, you are less likely to do this, as you will be more focussed on the over-arching goals.
+In this section, it is important to apply a time frame to the goals.
+In the previous Topic section, you’re less likely to do this since you’ll be more focused on the overarching goals.

-In the reality section of the coaching process, you need to establish and understand where the coachee is now in relation to their goals?
+In the reality section of the coaching process, you need to establish and understand where the coachee is now in relation to their goals and aspirations.
 You need to read between the lines and make sure that they are not in denial or delusional about their current reality.

 Questions in this area could be: